Adelic toric varieties and adelic loop groups: Introduction

-For a fixed $t=t_0$ one may impose some regularity on the maps $\phi_{ij}(\cdot\,,t_0)=(f_{ij}(\cdot\,,t),\gamma_{ij}(t_0))$ in their domain of definition which can be identified with a map between two open sets in $\R^n$.
+For a fixed $t=t_0$ one may impose some regularity on the maps $\phi_{ij}(\cdot\,,t_0)=(f_{ij}(\cdot\,,t_0),\gamma_{ij}(t_0))$ in their domain of definition which can be identified with a map between two open sets in $\R^n$.
 These are objects which locally look like a product of open $n$-disk with a Cantor set.
-When $n=2$ and we identify $\R^2$ with $\C$ and require that the maps between plaques is holomorphic we obtain a Riemann surface lamination.
+When $n=2$, identifying $\R^2$ with $\C$ and requiring that the maps between plaques to be holomorphic, we obtain a Riemann surface lamination.

 Sullivan associated a Riemann surface lamination to any $C^2$-smooth expanding map of the circle.
-M. Lyubich and Yair Minsky \cite{LM} use laminations in dimension 3 called \emph{hyperbolic orbifold 3-laminations} (a 3-dimensional solenoidal manifold) to study holomorphic dynamics.
+M. Lyubich and Yair Minsky \cite{LM} used laminations in dimension 3 called \emph{hyperbolic orbifold 3-laminations} (a 3-dimensional solenoidal manifold) to study holomorphic dynamics.
 Both Dennis Sullivan and Misha Lyubich-Yair Minsky obtained remarkable results in conformal dynamics using these solenoidal manifolds.

+The first four sections of this paper develop and study the notions of {\bf adelic toric variety}.
+These varieties are completions (compactifications) of proalgebraic, abelian groups, which are defined and commented in section \ref{abelian-pro-Lie}.
+These groups are abelian pro-Lie groups.

+In section \ref{adelic_solenoid} we define the {\bf adelic solenoid} $\SQ$.
+This is the compact abelian group which is the Pontryagin dual of the additive group of the rationals $\Q,+$, with the discrete topology.
+Is a compact solenoid of dimension one.
+It is a ``diffuse'' version of the circle $\bS^1$. {\it This metaphor is at the basis of our definition of the adelic loop group of a Lie group}.

+In section \ref{proalgebraic_completion} we define proalgebraic normal toric varieties and proalgebraic completion of a toric variety.

-If $X_\mathcal{F}$ is a \emph{normal} complex toric projective variety of complex dimension $n$ determined by the fan $\mathcal{F}$ then, by definition, there is a holomorphic action of the algebraic torus $(\C^*)^n=\C^*\times\cdots\times\C^*\,$ (see Definition \ref{profinite-algebraic-torus} below) with a Zariski dense principal orbit $U\subset{X_\mathcal{F}}$.
-The complement $D:=X_\mathcal{F}-U$ is a divisor which is invariant under the action.
-The profinite completion $X^{\mathcal{F}}_\Q$ of $X_\mathcal{F}$ is the inverse limit of the tower of finite coverings branched over $D$.
+If $X^\mathcal{F}$ is a \emph{normal} complex toric projective variety of complex dimension $n$ determined by the fan $\mathcal{F}$ then, by definition, there is a holomorphic action of the algebraic torus $(\C^*)^n=\C^*\times\cdots\times\C^*\,$ (see Definition (\ref{profinite-algebraic-torus}) below) with a Zariski-dense principal orbit $U\subset{X^\mathcal{F}}$.
+The complement $D:=X^\mathcal{F}-U$ is a divisor which is invariant under the action.
+The profinite completion $X^{\mathcal{F}}_\Q$ of $X^\mathcal{F}$ is the inverse limit of the tower of finite coverings branched over $D$.
 Normality implies that the action of $(\C^*)^n$ lifts to any such finite branched covering and therefore these coverings are also normal toric complex varieties \cite{AP}.